remykarem/remykarem.github.io/books-src/system-design-book/src/components/queue.md

   The visibility timeout should therefore be:
   * at least larger than the processing timeout to prevent more than once processing
   * extended to cover the time required to process a batch of messages (in long polling, especially)

+  If you want to release the lock while processing, you can set the visibility timeout to 0.

 - High availability — In Amazon SQS, messages are copied on multiple servers for redundancy and high availability.
 This [distributed](../strategies/distributed.md) nature results in:
   * absence of message in one of the servers